SaaSquatch Help Center

 To upgrade to mint components for your program widget:

-1. Go to the SaaSquatch Admin Portal.
+1. Sign in to the SaaSquatch Admin Portal.

 3. Click Edit widgets on the widgets card.